How ConsumerAffairs uses cookies

 How is the price of gold determined?

 Since it’s a commodity, the gold price is largely determined by supply and demand.
 Investors pay the most attention to the gold spot price, which represents the real-time value of 1 troy ounce of gold.
-The gold spot price is derivative of future contracts over the month, and it’s recalculated each day.
+The gold spot price is derived from futures contracts over the month and is recalculated each day.

 Do I have to report my gold investments on my taxes?